 Robert J. Anello has litigated in the federal and state courts for more than thirty years.
-He focuses his practice on white collar criminal defense, complex civil litigation, internal investigations and reviews, and appeals.
+He focuses his practice on white collar criminal defense, regulatory enforcement matters, complex civil litigation, internal investigations and reviews, and appeals.
 Bob also is widely recognized for his dedication to organizations serving the legal community.
 He currently serves as President of the Federal Bar Council, as a fellow of the American College of Trial Lawyers, and as a fellow of the American Bar Foundation and the New York State Bar Foundation.

-Bob has been named a leading lawyer by Chambers USA: America's Leading Lawyers in the area of Litigation: White Collar Crime & Government Investigations, has been recognized in White Collar Criminal Defense by The Legal 500 United States: The Clients' Guide to the US Legal Profession, and has been recognized as a Litigation Star by Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys.
-The Who's Who Legal 100 Guide has described Bob as, "thoroughly committed to his clients ... with a 'gold standard reputation'" and The International Who's Who of Business Lawyers has noted that Bob is, "considered by peers to be 'utterly brilliant.'"
+Bob has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, has been recognized in White Collar Criminal Defense by The Legal 500 United States, and has been recognized as a “Litigation Star” by Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys in the area of White-Collar Crime/Enforcement/Investigations.
+Bob has also been recognized in Thomson Reuters' Super Lawyers.
+The Who's Who Legal 100 Guide has described Bob as, thoroughly committed to his clients ... with a 'gold standard reputation.'
+Who s Who Legal - The International Who s Who of Business Lawyers has recognized him as a leading business crime defense lawyer, noting that he is considered by peers to be 'utterly brilliant.'

 His white collar practice involves representing defendants charged with a wide range of business crimes, regulatory and tax violations, and civil frauds.
 His clients include individuals and public and private companies such as financial institutions, Fortune 500 companies, defense contractors, and law firms.
 In addition to his trial and appellate work, Bob specializes in pretrial representation, internal investigations, and representation of professionals before ethics and licensing boards.
-He has acted as independent, outside counsel to Deloitte & Touche LLP and Morgan Stanley in connection with those firms' participation in SEC Look-Back Programs, which have included reviews of the firms' internal compliance programs.
+He has acted as independent, outside counsel to Deloitte & Touche LLP and Morgan Stanley in connection with those firms participation in SEC Look-Back Programs, which have included reviews of the firms internal compliance programs.